shawze/quickxorhash/README.md

-# quickxorhash

-quickxorhash is a C library (libqxh) implementing Microsoft's QuickXORHash algorithm.
-It also includes a small command-line utility that calculates and displays the hash of a file.
+This python library is a Cython wrapper for the [original C implementation](https://https://github.com/flowerysong/quickxorhash). quickxorhash is a C library (libqxh) implementing Microsoft's QuickXORHash algorithm.

 ## Algorithm